Soviet-Linux/development-docs/liveusb.md

 dos and make sure the partition created is set to be bootable.
 You can attempt to make a Live USB on a gpt disk but you wont receive any support.

+### Note on using the ISO on a Virtual Machine

+It isn't currently possible to use the ISO on a virtual machine.
+We are currently working on finding a solution to this.
+We recommend to use the live usb on real hardware for the time being.

 ## Formatting the USB drive

 First step in the creation process is formatting your USB drive and create the